The Stan Gray Academic Athletic Zone - Room GM112A, (626) 585-3115

 ASCEND Promise Scholars - Room L110, (626) 585-7419

+ASCEND Promise Scholars is a holistic student support and empowerment program designed for Men of Color.
 We provide personalized academic and social support, financial assistance with expenses such as tuition, textbooks, transportation, and technology, a strong sense of community, and mentorship by Men of Color for Men of Color.

 Ujima Program - Room CC224, (626) 585-7255

 The Pasadena City College (PCC) Ujima Program is a student-centered, learning community dedicated to the success of African-American students in higher education.
 The Swahili word Ujima (pronounced oo-JEE-ma) meaning “collective work and responsibility”, provides historically under-represented students with an environment that nurtures and supports student development and community involvement.
-Furthermore, the Ujima program fosters academic success through culturally relevant curriculum, culturally prescriptive interventions and social justice pedagogy.
+Furthermore, the Ujima Program fosters academic success through culturally relevant curriculum, culturally prescriptive interventions and social justice pedagogy.

 Extended Opportunity Programs and Services (EOP&S) - Room L107, (626) 585-7439

 The Extended Opportunity Programs and Services (EOP&S) is a state-funded program that provides educational and financial support services to students who have experienced economic and educational hardships.
 The EOP&S program actively encourages the enrollment, retention, and completion of low-income students.
-The EOP&S program services include counseling, advisement, priority registration, tutoring, book vouchers, school supplies, transportation assistance, outreach and recruitment.
+The EOP&S program services include Academic Counseling, advisement, priority registration, tutoring, book vouchers, school supplies, transportation assistance, outreach and recruitment.

 NextUp - Room L107, (626) 585-7439

 NextUp, formerly known as CAFYES (Cooperating Agencies Foster Youth Educational Support), is a supplemental program of EOP&S to support eligible current and former foster youth.
-Students enrolled in the NextUp program receive all the services provided to EOP&S students, in addition to specialized counseling and advisement, personal and professional development workshops, assistance with books and supplies, transportation, tutoring, food, and emergency housing.
+Students enrolled in the NextUp program receive all the services provided to EOP&S students, in addition to specialized Counseling and advisement, personal and professional development workshops, assistance with books and supplies, transportation, tutoring, food, and emergency housing.

 Scholars Transitioning and Realizing Success (STARS)/Foster Youth Program - Room L107, (626) 585-7439

-The STARS program is a comprehensive program to support the educational goals of current and former foster youth students.
-The STARS program services include priority registration, counseling, advisement, book vouchers, school supplies, transportation assistance, personal guidance and mentoring, connection to college support services, life skills, and crisis management advising.
+The STARS Program is a comprehensive program to support the educational goals of current and former foster youth students.
+The STARS Program services include priority registration, counseling, advisement, book vouchers, school supplies, transportation assistance, personal guidance and mentoring, connection to college support services, life skills, and crisis management advising.

 Cooperative Agencies Resources for Education (CARE) - Room L107, (626) 585-7439

 Cooperative Agencies Resources for Education (CARE) is a supplemental program that serves low-income single-parent students who receive cash aid, and would like to attend college on a full-time basis to achieve their educational goal of a certificate, degree, and/or transfer.
 The CARE program assists single parents with children under the age of eighteen.
-Students enrolled in the CARE program receive all the services provided to EOP&S students, in addition to, specialized academic counseling, success workshops, and financial assistance.
+Students enrolled in the CARE program receive all the services provided to EOP&S students, in addition to, specialized Academic Counseling, success workshops, and financial assistance.

 Program for Academic Support Services (PASS) - Room D112, (626) 585-7815

 The Program for Academic Support Services (PASS) is funded by the U.S. Department of Education to increase the retention, graduation and transfer rates of low-income, first generation and students with disabilities.
-Services provided by PASS include tutoring, academic counseling, financial aid and scholarship assistance, financial literacy workshops, transfer support, and career advising.
+Services provided by PASS include tutoring, Academic Counseling, financial aid and scholarship assistance, financial literacy workshops, transfer support, and career advising.
 PASS provides a holistic approach to student development and success.
 Participants will gain knowledge and skills to empower them to achieve their educational goals and ultimately obtain a bachelor’s degree at a four-year institution.

 CalWORKs Program - Room L107, (626) 585-7060